jfreeland01/Pipeline_ATACSeq/README.md

 ## **Alignment**
 After confirming the adapter sequences were trimmed, we can now align the reads to a reference genome.
 This pipeline uses [Bowtie 2](#https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) to align reads to the human genome (GRCh38).
 [Bowtie 2](#https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) references can be found [here](#https://benlangmead.github.io/aws-indexes/bowtie).
 In this example, GRCh38_noalt_decoy_as is used.

-Since the GRCh38 reference genome includes alternate haplotypes, it is advantageous to remove them and retain only the primary assembly (noalt).
+Since the GRCh38 reference genome includes alternate haplotypes, it is advantageous to remove them and retain only the primary assembly ('noalt').
 This prevents reads from mapping equally to multiple regions, which could result in lower quality scores.
-Plus, the computational overhead is slightly reduced.
-Using a decoy sequence in your analysis can enhance accuracy.
-If a read aligns more accurately to the decoy than to the primary assembly, excluding the decoy could cause the read to align incorrectly within the assembly, resulting in false positives.
+Including decoy sequences in your analysis can enhance accuracy.
+If a read aligns to a decoy sequence better than anywhere in the reference, anywhere that it would align within the reference without the decoys being included would result in a false positive.
+Both steps also decrease processing overhead and time.
 If interested, alternative/similar software to [Bowtie 2](#https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) is [BWA](#https://bio-bwa.sourceforge.net).

 ```
 # --non-deterministic   default, resolves ties randomly